yishanzh/itp404-final-project/README.md

 To fulfill the final project requirements, I will have 4 routes: home, about page, user profile & favorite study place list, relevant articles to increase productivity.
 Users would be able to search for study places, create new study places that they found out, add to their favorite list, or delete from their favorite list.

-For addons, I am planning to use ember-google-maps for location display and ember-bootstrap for better user experience.
+For addons, I am planning to used ember-bootstrap for better user experience.